UNDER THE MOUNTAIN

 On arrival all the immigrants were given a royal reception and well looked after until they left for Inglewood.13

-As so often happened off the New Plymouth coast, torrid seas and weather had made transferring the passengers dangerous, but 21 single women, and 14 families, including one Swiss, did make it off the halcione at the first attempt.
+As so often happened off the New Plymouth coast, torrid seas and weather had made it dangerous to transfer passengers, but 21 single women, and 14 families, including one Swiss, did make it off the halcione at the first attempt.
 Four of the families went to friends and the rest to Marsland Hill.14 When the other 189 returned from Wellington a few days later, New Plymouth dignitaries led by the Archdeacon Govett treated them all to a public tea.
 The speeches, readings, songs, and piano and accordion renditions lasted into the evening.15

 The generosity of the colonial government did not seem to extend to those who did not speak English.
 On 28 December 1878, the weekly taranaki news wrote about Franceszka Kurowska, another of the fritz reuter passengers.
 In August 1876, she, her husband and four children went to Jackson’s Bay: